Ultimate Guide To WordPress RSS

 (WPeMatico – WordPress Plugin)

-WPeMatico is an autoblogging plugin that allows you to publish posts automatically from multiple RSS/Atom feeds.
+WPeMatico is an easy to use auto blogging plugin that lets you publish posts automatically from RSS/Atom feeds that you choose.

-You can manage all of your imported feeds and organize feeds into categories.
+You can manage all of your imported feeds and arrange feeds according to categories.

 For more details, go here: